rgilling/jb-tech-test/README.md

 - http://localhost:9080/weather?country=au&city=Invalid&key=87879849838292

 ### Dependencies:

-express - For hosting the service lodash - Object utilities, specifically get. request - Library for making an http request from NodeJS.
+- express - For hosting the service
+- lodash - Object utilities, specifically get.
+- request - Library for making an http request from NodeJS.

 ### Dev Dependencies:

-eslint & extensions - Uses a modified Airbnb lint configuration. sinon - For mocking and stubbing. proxyquire - For stubbing dependencies without require bugs. ava - Test runner like Mocha etc. but has assertions built in. supertest - Used in the e2e tests. (supertest-as-promised)
+- eslint & extensions - Uses a modified Airbnb lint configuration.
+- sinon - For mocking and stubbing.
+- proxyquire - For stubbing dependencies without require bugs.
+- ava - Test runner like Mocha etc. but has assertions built in.
+- supertest - Used in the e2e tests. (also supertest-as-promised)